MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/factset-tutorial.md

 ## Configure FactSet SSO

-To configure single sign-on on **FactSet** side, you need to send the downloaded **Federation Metadata XML** and appropriate copied URLs from Azure portal to FactSet account support representatives or to [FactSet Support Team](https://www.factset.com/contact-us).
-They set this setting to have the SAML SSO connection set properly on both sides.
+To configure single sign-on on **FactSet** side you will need to visit FactSet's [Control Center](https://controlcenter.factset.com) and configure the **Federation Metadata XML** and appropriate copied URLs from Azure portal under Control Center's Security>Single Sign-On (SSO) page.
+If you require access to this page, please contact [FactSet Support Team](https://www.factset.com/contact-us) and request FactSet product 8514 (Control Center - Source IPs, Security + Authentication).

 ### Create FactSet test user

-In this section, you create a user called Britta Simon in FactSet.
  Work with your FactSet account support representatives or contact [FactSet Support Team](https://www.factset.com/contact-us) to add the users in the FactSet platform.
 Users must be created and activated before you use single sign-on.

 ## Test SSO

 In this section, you test your Azure AD single sign-on configuration with following options.

-* Click on Test this application in Azure portal and you should be automatically signed in to the FactSet for which you set up the SSO.

-* You can use Microsoft My Apps.
-When you click the FactSet tile in the My Apps, you should be automatically signed in to the FactSet for which you set up the SSO.
-For more information about the My Apps, see [Introduction to the My Apps](https://support.microsoft.com/account-billing/sign-in-and-start-apps-from-the-my-apps-portal-2f3b1bae-0e5a-4a86-a33e-876fbd2a4510).
+* FactSet only supports SP-initiated SAML.
+You may test SSO by visiting any authenticated FactSet URL such as [Issue Tracker](https://issuetracker.factset.com) or [FactSet-Web](https://my.factset.com), click on "Single Sign-On (SSO)" on the logon portal and supply your email address in the subsequent page.
+Please see supplied [documentation](https://download.factset.com/documents/web/FactSet_Single_Sign-On.pdf) for additional information and usage.

 ## Next steps